PennCIS233/algorand-voting-dapp/README.md

 [AlgoSigner](https://www.purestake.com/technology/algosigner/) is a Chrome browser extension created by PureStake which manages a user's Algorand keys, allowing that user to sign and send transactions (sending Algos or smart contract interactions) from their browser.
 Websites can prompt a transaction, and the user can see the transaction's details and choose whether or not to sign and send it from the AlgoSigner extension.

-Once you have Google Chrome installed
+Once you have Google Chrome installed add the AlgoSigner extension at this [link](https://chrome.google.com/webstore/detail/algosigner/kmmolakhbgdlpkjkcjkebenjheonagdm?hl=en-US).

 ### Step 0.2 - Setup AlgoSigner Accounts

  In practical homework 1 you created two Algorand accounts.
 Account A and Account B. Once you have Algorand installed on Chrome do the following.

  - Import Account A and Account B into AlgoSigner **on the TestNet**
    - Save the addresses in form.md
  - Create 2 new accounts Account C and Account D using AlgoSigner **on the TestNet**
    - Save the addresses in form.md

 A walkthrough on how to do both of these can be seen here:
 [https://www.youtube.com/watch?v=tG-xzG8r770](https://www.youtube.com/watch?v=tG-xzG8r770)